justenanderson-commits/rancid-tomatillos/README.md

 # Rancid Tomatillos Partner Project
 ## Abstract:
 This application allows users to browse through a display of 40 movies, each of which is clickable to view additional information about the movie.
+Text labels were added below each movie's image to maximize accessibility.

 ## Installation Instructions:
 1. Go to [this repo](https://github.com/dgubko/rancid-tomatillos) on Github